News, news analysis, and commentary on the latest trends in cybersecurity technology.

 By bracketing a command to the LLM with ANSI characters that hide the prompt text from the terminal, the attack can happen without the knowledge of a human attacker.

-Prompt Injection is the Weakness
+Prompt Injection Is the Weakness

 While attackers who want to shore up the resilience of their LLMs can attempt to harden their systems against exploits, the actual weakness is the ability to inject commands into prompts, which is a hard problem to solve, says Giuseppe Ateniese, a professor of cybersecurity engineering at George Mason University.

-"We are exploiting those something that is very hard to patch," he says.
+"We are exploiting something that is very hard to patch," he says.
 "The only way to solve it for now is to put some human in the loop, but if you put the human in the loop, then what is the purpose of the LLM in the first place?"

 In the end, as long as prompt-injection attacks continue to be effective, Mantis will still be able to turn attacking AIs into prey.